douglasgreen/outlines/computing/computer_science/computer_science.md

 ## Algorithms

 Algorithms are step-by-step procedures or formulas for solving problems.
 In computer science, they are essential for executing tasks efficiently and effectively.
-Let\'s discuss some key topics in relation to algorithms.
+Let's discuss some key topics in relation to algorithms.

 ### Sorting and Searching Algorithms